What Do Petroleum Pump System Operator Do?

 - Monitor process indicators, instruments, gauges, and meters to detect and report any possible problems.

-These are the skills Petroleum Pump System Operators say are the most useful in their careers:
+When polled, Petroleum Pump System Operators say the following skills are most frequently used in their jobs:

 Operation Monitoring: Watching gauges, dials, or other indicators to make sure a machine is working properly.